-Fraudsters have been using tactics of social engineering to collect personal and/or corporate info by sending emails to unsuspecting victims that contain web links to nefarious websites or have attachments (such as PDF documents) with malware.
-The documents or links may also ask for your email or network credentials to authenticate your account.
-DON'T BE TRICKED INTO DIVULGING YOUR PASSWORD, ACCOUNT INFO, or PERSONAL INFORMATION.
+Fraudsters are leveraging the opportunity to collect personal and/or corporate information by sending emails that lure unsuspecting victims to click on web links to nefarious websites or attachments.
+The attachments (such as PDF or Word documents) may be embedded with malware.
+The documents or links may also ask for your email or network credentials to authenticate to your account.
+DON'T BE TRICKED INTO DIVULGING YOUR PASSWORD, ACCOUNT INFO, or PERSONAL INFORMATION!

-Victims report receiving emails from scammers who impersonate an individual or a corporate identity with whom you are familiar.
-The scam uses a sense of urgency to lure a victim to immediately respond to a text or email.
-In some cases, the scammer is simply attempting to scam the victim out of money (like a gift card) or covertly collect personal and/or financial information for use at a later date.
+Victims have also been receiving emails from scammers who impersonate an individual or a corporate identity with whom you are familiar.
+The scam uses a sense of urgency to lure the individual to respond immediately by email or smartphone texting.
+In some cases, the scammer is simply attempting to scam the victim out of money (like a gift card) or covertly collect personal and/or financial information for use later.
 The scammer uses a familiar looking name with a phony email address and might even include a photograph.

-The Diocese has received reports that texts and emails have been received from a scammer impersonating Bishop Soto and pastors of the Diocese.
-The scammer has most likely been cleverly collecting email addresses and mobile phone numbers from such things as parish bulletins and related websites.
-PLEASE CAREFULLY SCRUITIZE THE ADDRESSES AND PHONE NUMBERS YOU RECEIVE VIA EMAIL AND TEXT.
-If you are not absolutely certain the email or text request is authentic, try to respond to the sender in person or call the sender using a phone number you know is correct.
+This past week, the Diocese has received multiple reports that texts and emails have been received from a scammer impersonating Bishop Soto and pastors of the Diocese.
+The imposter has most likely been cleverly collecting email addresses and mobile phone numbers from resources like parish bulletins and related websites.
+BE SKEPTICAL AND CLOSELY SCRUTINIZE THE ADDRESSES AND PHONE NUMBERS YOU RECEIVE UNEXPECTED EMAIL AND TEXT MESSAGES.
+If you are not certain the email or text request is authentic, respond to the individual in person or call the individual using a phone number you know is correct.
+BUT DO NOT RESPOND TO THE IMPOSTER.